 Seniors lacking adequate levels of vitamin B12 can experience pernicious anemia, which causes unexplained fatigue, rapid heart rate, joint pain, and difficulty breathing.
 B12-deficient seniors also commonly display memory loss and other symptoms of cognitive impairment, which may be mistaken for Alzheimer’s or mental illness.
 Cognitive symptoms range from confusion and depression to hallucinations and paranoia.
 Other symptoms include numbness or tingling in the extremities, lack of physical coordination, an inflamed and swollen tongue, and jaundice.
 Although symptoms may initially be hardly noticeable, over time, they can progress and the deficiency can become more severe.

 A dedicated caregiver can monitor your loved one for symptoms of a B12 deficiency.
 Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional homecare services.
-Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Home Care is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Increasing Vitamin B12 Intake